 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Middletown are very well educated compared to the average community in the nation: 35.04% of adults in Middletown have a bachelor's degree or even advanced degree.
+The education level of Middletown citizens is very high relative to the national average among all cities (21.84%): 35.04% of adults in Middletown have a bachelor's degree or even advanced degree.

 The per capita income in Middletown in 2010 was $32,011, which is upper middle income relative to Delaware, and wealthy relative to the rest of the US.
 This equates to an annual income of $128,044 for a family of four.
 However, Middletown contains both very wealthy and poor people as well.